Pawior/video-app/README.md

 # Video App

-Easy and fast to use webiste which allow users to store their youtube films.
-User just put link or film id then film is stored in user Local Storage.
-App allow user to sorting and filtering films list.
+It's an easy and quick to use website which allows users to store their favourite youtube films ( in future more sites will be available ).
+The user just has to put a link to the video and then the film is stored in user Local Storage.
+The app also allows user to sort and filter a list of films.

 ## Live Link